How to Onboard New Developers — A Complete Checklist for 2023

 Before preparing a checklist on how to onboard new developers, it’s worth noting that the process differs at various stages for every talent, depending on seniority, and area of specialization.
 Here is how they differ.

 The role of a front-end developer in your remote team is to ensure that your web product visitors have a good user experience by leveraging intuitive design, technology, and bug-free code.
-A front-end developer’s onboarding process might include undertaking various first-time roles in small projects to test their in-depth understanding of Angular, React, Vue.js coding technologies.
+Right after you find front end developers, their onboarding process might include undertaking various first-time roles in small projects to test their in-depth understanding of Angular, React, Vue.js coding technologies.

 Backend developers focus on everything else that is not visible from the customer’s front end, including data storage and security features.
 With that in mind, the process of onboarding talents for this role can be lengthy and thorough.
 For instance, the first few months may focus on inculcating company policies and measures on cybersecurity or training them on the organization’s data storage and processing mechanisms.

 The roles of a full-stack developer cut across both the front-end and the backend.
-The onboarding process for this talent is more in-depth and often takes longer.
+To find full stack developers and onboard these talents is more in-depth and often takes longer.
 This is because the developer might need to spend time with multiple teams, starting from development & testing, to business analysis in order to understand his expectations, as well as the company culture.
 Full-stack developers may also take upskilling courses on version control and custom web hosting.

 Unlike other developers, a senior developer’s onboarding guide is tailored to groom them for managerial or supervisory roles during the entire project.
 In most cases, a senior developer will be the team lead to encourage innovation and bring in expertise aspect.
 That said, the onboarding process for a senior developer focuses more on inculcating leadership, upskilling innovation, and workshops or seminars for team management.